-On the Cummins QSB Engine there are electric air heating elements that are located in the engine's intake air stream.
-These elements heat the intake air when starting the engine in cold ambient conditions.
-Startability and white smoke control are enhanced by the use of the intake air heater.
-A Wait-to-Start Lamp is located on the center front console to indicate when to crank the engine.
+Electric heating elements heat intake air when starting the engine in cold temperatures.
+Starting and white smoke control are enhanced by the use of the intake air heater.
+A Wait-to-Start Lamp indicates when to crank the engine.

 Air Intake